akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

 Tetragon exposes its insights via JSON logs and a gRPC endpoint.
 For this demo, we will use container insights to wrap the JSON logs and ingest them into Microsoft Sentinel.

-You can [install the Tetragon CLI](https://Tetragon.io/docs/installation/tetra-cli/).
+You can optionally [install the Tetragon CLI](https://Tetragon.io/docs/installation/tetra-cli/).
 Once you've applied your [Tetragon policies](https://github.com/akingscote/aks-cilium-tetragon-msft-sentinel/blob/main/demo/tetragon-file-monitoring.yaml), the logs will be captured.
 To test your policies, you can grab all the logs from the `export-stdout` container from the `Tetragon` pods, and pipe them into the `tetra` CLI.

 ```